Rumpunzel/rpg-thingy/playing-the-game/skill-tests/contests.md

 ---
 layout: default
-title: Resolving Contests
+title: Contests
-description: Stuff about resolving contests
+description: Stuff about contests
 parent: Skill Tests
 grand_parent: Playing the Game
 nav_order: 2
 ---

-# Resolving a Contest
+# Contests

 The attacker makes a test; the achieved effort sets the difficulty of the contest for the defender.
 Then, the defender tests to try to achieve enough effort.